DistributedCollective/SIPS/SIP-31.md

 Due to the limitations of the existing swap module, several alternatives were considered for implementing the fee split:
 1. Add a wrapper contract that would support splitting + unwrapping WRBTC to RBTC automatically.
 This was not chosen because it is an inelegant architectural design that would add complexity and cost due to the addition of another smart contract.
-2. Split all fees and leave LPs to manually unwrap WRBTC to RBTC themselves.
-This was not chosen because it would introduce more complexity to the Sovryn frontend and create an inconvenience for LPs.
+2. Split all fees and leave traders to manually unwrap WRBTC to RBTC themselves.
+This was not chosen because it would introduce more complexity to the Sovryn frontend and create an inconvenience for traders.
 3. Delay the fee split implementation until a change to the AMM smart contract is ready that would allow all fees to be split, including automatically splitting off RBTC.
 This was not chosen because there is a partial solution available that supports a fee split now, so it doesn't make sense to delay for a more complete implementation.

 ## Running the numbers